 - CV databases – Used by online ‘job boards’ such as Monster and Total, these allow people to upload their CVs for potential employers to view.
-Recruitment firms can access these CVs for a fee: expect to pay anything from £200 to £5,000 per month.
+Recruitment firms can access these CVs for a fee.
 You can also pay to advertise your vacancies to the job board’s large audience.
 Ask for a free trial with a job board before negotiating monthly fees.

-- Equipment – Computers, a broadband connection, mobile phones and recruitment software will lead the equipment list.
-Some recruitment software is available online, such as Zoho Recruit, for around £30 with free trials available.
+- Equipment – Computers, a broadband connection, mobile phones and recruitment software opens in new window will lead the equipment list.
+Some recruitment software is available online, such as Zoho Recruit opens in new window, for around £40 with free trials available.
 Expect to pay around £40 per month for mobile and broadband contracts.

-- Premises – Starting a recruitment agency from home means you can avoid this initial cost, though you’ll need office space as you grow and take on staff, interview candidates and meet clients.
-A serviced office space can provide a good way to get started for around £400 per month in London and around £200 per month elsewhere.
+- Premises – Starting a recruitment agency from home means you can avoid this initial cost, though, despite the rise of virtual interviews, you’ll probably need office space opens in new window as you grow and take on staff, interview candidates and meet clients.

 - Insurance – You’ll need professional indemnity insurance to protect you against negligence claims.
 If candidates visit your office or go out to meet clients, it’s worth considering public liability cover for your business.
 If you employ staff, you must have Employers Liability to cover you should an employee be injured because of the work they do for you.